OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_dependencies.md

 - **Assembly name:** The assembly name of the reference you are importing.
 - **Execution Location:** The location where the assembly is going to be used.
 Possible values:

-    - Other system (External): The assembly will be available to be used only on behaviours external to Omnia
+    - Other system (External): The assembly will be available to be used only on behaviours external to OMNIA
-    - OMNIA (Internal): The assembly will be available to be used only on behaviours executed on Omnia
+    - OMNIA (Internal): The assembly will be available to be used only on behaviours executed on OMNIA